-Every initialized solution has a score.
-That score is an objective way to compare 2 solutions: the solution with the higher score is better.
-The solver aims to find the solution with the highest score of all possible solutions.
-The best solution is the solution with the highest score that solver has encountered during solving, which might be the optimal solution.
+Every initialized Solution has a score.
+The score is an objective way to compare two solutions.
+The solution with the higher score is better.
+The Solver aims to find the Solution with the highest Score of all possible solutions.
+The best solution is the Solution with the highest Score that Solver has encountered during solving, which might be the optimal solution.

 Planner cannot automatically know which solution is best for your business, so you need to tell it how to calculate the score of a given solution according to your business needs.
-If you forget or unable to implement an important constraint, the solution is probably useless:
+If you forget or are unable to implement an important business constraint, the solution is probably useless: